 KEEPING YOU SAFE

-Most of our trains are fitted with CCTV, which means a safer environment for our passengers and staff.
-We collect these images for safety and security purposes.
 It's always a good idea to take a look at the safety information when you board one of our trains too.
 You can also help by keeping all your luggage and personal belongings with you at all times.
+Our on board staff are trained to deal with a range of situations, so please speak to them or any station staff immediately if you spot anything unusual, any strange behaviour, or any unattended luggage.

 If you are travelling with young children, please ensure they stay clear of opening and closing doors to avoid risk of injury.